-We certainly believe the a clean environment should be protected by legislation – but that we should also play our part by boosting recycling, minimising packaging (what can be recycled) and reducing pollution of our seas )see blog on rubbish tip Perth) is a good step in the right direction.
+We certainly believe the clean environment should be protected by legislation.
+But, we should also play our part by boosting recycling, minimising packaging (what can be recycled) and reducing pollution of our seas ).
+See blog on rubbish tip Perth) is a good step in the right direction.

-At Waster – we are always trying to help companies boost their recycling performance and hence save money on their waste management bills.
-However, one of the fundamental questions we hear is what can go in recycling bin?
+At Waster, we are always trying to help companies boost their recycling performance and hence save money on their waste management bills.
+However, one of the fundamental questions we hear from the hardworking businesses in Australia is what can go in the recycling bin?

-Whether you are a recycling expert of just a concerned resident who wants to do their best to help the environment – the question as to what can go in recycling bin is key to boosting recycling overall.
+Whether you are a recycling expert of just a concerned resident who wants to do their best to help the environment, the question as to what can go in the recycling bin is key to boosting recycling overall.

 In 2020 – what is happening due to the national recycling crisis?